Department of the Interior and Local Government: History

 The department was reinstated by President Sergio Osmeña months after the country's liberation from Japanese forces in December 1944.
-It was then merged with the Department of National Defense in July 1945.
-President Manuel Roxas' Executive Order No. 94 in 1947 split the Department of National Defense and the Interior, and tasked the newly reorganized Interior Department to supervise the administration of the Philippine Constabulary and all local political subdivisions, among others.
+It was then merged with the Department of National Defense in July 1945 until President Manuel Roxas' Executive Order No. 94 in 1947, which split the two, and tasked the reorganized Interior Department to administer the Philippine Constabulary and all local political subdivisions, among others.

-A 1950 reorganization via Executive Order No. 383 (in pursuance of Republic Act No. 422) abolished the Interior Department once again.
+A 1950 reorganization via Executive Order No. 383 (in pursuance of Republic Act No. 422) by President Elipidio Querido abolished the Interior Department once again.
 Its functions were transferred to the Office of Local Government (later the Local Government and Civil Affairs Office) under the Office of the President.

-On January 6, 1956, under President Ramon Magsaysay, the Presidential Assistant on Community Development (PACD) office was created via Executive Order No. 156, with functions resembling that of the Interior Department sans supervision over the police force.
+On January 6, 1956, under President Ramón Magsaysay, the Presidential Assistant on Community Development (PACD) office was created via Executive Order No. 156, with functions resembling that of the Interior Department sans supervision over the police force.
 It was renamed the Presidential Arm on Community Development in 1966.

-The department was restored on November 7, 1972, with the creation of the Department of Local Government and Community Development (DLGCD).
-The DLGCD was reorganized as a ministry in the parliamentary Batasang Pambansa in 1978, renamed the Ministry of Local Government in 1982, and became the Department of Local Government (DLG) in 1987.
+The department was restored on November 7, 1972 under dictator President Ferdinand Marcos with the creation of the Department of Local Government and Community Development (DLGCD).
+The DLGCD was reorganized as a ministry in the parliamentary Batasang Pambansa in 1978, renamed the Ministry of Local Government in 1982, and became the Department of Local Government (DLG) in 1987 under President Corazon Aquino.

 On December 13, 1990, Republic Act No. 6975 placed the Philippine National Police, Bureau of Fire Protection, Bureau of Jail Management and Penology and the Philippine Public Safety College under the reorganized Department of the Interior and Local Government (DILG).
 The new DILG merged the National Police Commission (NAPOLCOM), and all the bureaus, offices, and operating units of the former DLG under Executive Order No. 262.
-RA No. 6975 paved the way for the union of the local governments and the police force after nearly four decades of separation.
+RA No. 6975 paved the way for the union of local governments and the police force after nearly four decades of separation.